ylallemant/githook-companion/CONFIGURATION.md

 List of configuration properties and their descripation.

-## parent (optional)
+## parent

-The `parent` is used to refer to a parent configuration defined outside of the current project.
+  The `parent` block is used to refer to a parent configuration defined outside of the current project.
   If you use a parent configuration, you want to keep the local one minimal.

-### repository
+  - `repository`
     Specifies a Git clonable URI were the external configuration is been versioned

-### path
+  - `path`
     Specifies were the external configuration is installed on the current filesystem.

 > [!NOTE]
 > The path should be relative to the current project, because there is no mean to know how users structure their files.